fralalonde/dipstick/HANDBOOK.md

 This helps to enforce contracts with downstream metrics systems and keeps code free of configuration elements.

 #### Counter
 Count number of elements processed, e.g. number of bytes received.
+Only accepts positive amounts.

 #### Marker
 A monotonic counter. e.g. to record the processing of individual events.